 One final thing to note…Your thyroid hormones act in partnership with many other hormones in the body.

 Sometimes, low thyroid levels aren’t the issue.
 It’s something else.

-In fact, adrenal fatigue and hypothyroidism often go hand in hand.
-An experienced holistic doctor looks at all possible causes of someone’s symptoms before prescribing medication.
+Adrenal fatigue and hypothyroidism often go hand in hand.
+An experienced integrative doctor looks at all possible causes of someone’s symptoms before prescribing medication.
 Your job as a consumer is to select the best practitioner.